swizzlevixen/defaults/README.md

 #### Enable word jumps and word deletion, aka natural text selection

 By default, word jumps (option + → or ←) and word deletions (option + backspace) do not work.
-To enable these, go to "iTerm → Preferences → Profiles → Keys → Load Preset... → Natural Text Editing → Boom!
-Head explodes"
+To enable these, go to **iTerm → Preferences → Profiles → Keys → Key Mappings → Presets... → Natural Text Editing → Boom!
+Head explodes**

 #### Syntax Highlighting